riesinger-e/nist-sts/benchmarking/README.md

 The output contains per-file per-test comparisons, and a per-test comparison over all used files.

+## Example results

-`benchmark.txt` contains the result of the benchmark, executed on the developers machine.
+`benchmark_result.txt` contains the result of the benchmark, executed on the developers machine.
 As can be seen, this implementation is faster in every tested case.

+`benchmark_result-old.txt` contains the result of the benchmark, executed on an older version of the library code, where the BitVec type was implemented in terms of bytes (1 byte storing 8 bit).
+The current version of the code implements the BitVec as an array of `usize`, meaning word sized integers.

+As can be seen when comparing the results, using `usize` (and implementing most algorithms to use it) leads to small regressions in some tests, but huge improvements in other tests (e.g. `NonOverlappingTemplateMatching`).